 - Quality management, especially quality assurance;

-- Service management [organizations that are heavily process-oriented may have ITIL/ISO20000, in which case ISO/IEC 27013 is applicable];
+- Service management [organisations that are heavily process-oriented may be using ITIL/ISO20000, in which case ISO/IEC 27013 is applicable];

 - System and network [security] management;